etowahadams/interprot/README.md

 # InterProt

+This repo contains tools for interpreting protein language models using sparse autoencoders (SAEs).
+Our SAE visualizer is available at [interprot.com/](https://interprot.com/).
+For more information, check out our [preprint](TODO).

-This repo contains tools used to interpret protein language models. `viz` contains the frontend app for visualizing SAE features. `interprot` is a python package containing tools for SAE training and interpretation.
+`viz` contains the frontend app for visualizing SAE features. `interprot` is a Python package for SAE training, evaluation, and interpretation.

-## The visualizer
+## Running the visualizer locally

 ```bash
 cd viz